Sunday, July 5, 2026

-Calculate the concentration, stock volume, and diluent volume at every step of a serial dilution series.
-Supports 1:2, 1:5, 1:10, 1:100, and custom dilution ratios.
+Calculate concentration, stock transfer volume, and diluent volume at every step of a serial dilution series.
+Built for HPLC/LC-MS calibration curves, ELISA standards, MIC testing, and bioanalytical QC — supports 1:2, 1:5, 1:10, 1:100, and custom ratios.

 Formula